russelljohnwilliams/blood-records/wp-content/plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 For importing WooCommerce customer details to your website, you must create a CSV(Comma-Separated Values) file which contains information about mapping fields in a tabular form.
 You can create CSV file by using a spreadsheet program, such as  Excel, or Google Spreadsheets.
 Save this file with extension .CSV.
 After entering all details about WooCommerce users in the spreadsheet, you can import to your website.

-= About XAdapter.com =
+= About WebToffee.com =

-XAdapter creates quality WordPress/WooCommerce plugins that are easy to use and customize.
+WebToffee creates quality WordPress/WooCommerce plugins that are easy to use and customize.
 We are proud to have thousands of customers actively using our plugins across the globe.

 == Installation ==